Rishitbuilds/Titanic-EDA-Project-/README.md

 ## Overview

 This project is based on the Titanic dataset.
-The aim of this project was to perform Exploratory Data Analysis (EDA) using Python.
-I cleaned the dataset, handled missing values, analyzed passenger data, and created different visualizations to understand the dataset better.
+The aim of this project is to perform Exploratory Data Analysis (EDA) using Python.
+It includes data loading, data cleaning, handling missing values, passenger analysis, and data visualization to gain meaningful insights from the dataset.

 ## Technologies Used